ECONOMICS MAJOR: A major in economics requires a minimum of ten courses. Of these, a core of seven must be the following:

 - Economics 495 (senior seminar).

 The remaining three courses may be selected from among the 300-level economics courses (electives) described in this catalog.
-In order to declare an economics major, a student must have completed Economics 101 and 102 and Calculus I (or equivalent).
+In order to declare an economics major, a student must have completed Economics 101.

 A typical schedule might be arranged as follows: